janni83/isg-client/README.md

 Right now only what I need:

+- Cooling:
+  - change standard settings
-- Cooling: standard setting, cooling mode HC2
+  - change cooling mode on HC2
+- Ventilation:
-- Ventilation: ventilation stages
+  - change ventilation stages
 - ... plan to add the remaining settings later

+## Reading Heat Pump Values

+There is no clean API to read values available.
+Therefor I do html and regex look ups to read values like i.e. if cooling is active.

 ## Usage